-Film Society of Lincoln Center to Present Ozu and his Afterlives, 12/4-12
+Film Society of Lincoln Center Presents Ozu and his Afterlives, Now thru 12/12

 "Ozu's greatness can never be asserted often enough," said Dennis Lim, the Film Society's Director of Cinematheque Programming.
 "In this anniversary year, we wanted to recognize his modernity and his eternal relevance by showing two of his final color works, which happen also to be two of his most beautiful.
 We are presenting them alongside a wide range of more recent movies that were, in some way, made with Ozu in mind.
 These are all films that - to borrow a phrase from the director Claire Denis - grew under the shade of Ozu."